By LMQC Outside blogger Wade Ellett

 To celebrate both, let’s take a “bootiful” Quad-City cemetery hike. 🙂

 We have amazingly beautiful and hilly (for cardio buffs) cemeteries in our community.

-I’ve included coordinates you can plug into Google Maps for many of these spots if you have trouble locating them.
+You’ll find some spectacular and famous grave sites.
+I’ve included coordinates you can plug into Google Maps if you want to make a scavenger-type hunt of it.
 They won’t be exact, but they’ll get you pretty close.

 If you have the time, however, I recommend wandering a bit and seeing what you can find.